Clemapfel/jluna/docs/manual.md

 Admittedly, the fact C-side threads are inherently incompatible with Julia is a big problem.
 This is unrelated to jluna, but was attempted to be addressed using `jluna::ThreadPool`.

 While C-side threads don't play nice with Julia, Julia-side threads *do* work well in C++.
-As a `jluna::Task` is also a Julia-side `Base.Task`, we can handle them like any other Julia-side variable, giving us the exact same flexiblity offered by pure Julia.
+As a `jluna::Task` is also a Julia-side `Base.Task`, we can handle them like any other Julia-side variable, giving us the exact same flexibility offered by pure Julia.
 Furthermore, any code executed inside a `jluna::Task` can make use of both Julia-side and C++-side synchronization primitives, making it possible to be fit into an already existing parallel architecture.

 For any project using jluna, it may be necessary to redesign any particular multi-threaded environment, such that, any concurrent tasks is done Julia-side only.
-Luckliy, this option may actually be faster, and it can make full use of Julias multi-threading support.
+Luckily, this option may actually be faster, and it can make full use of Julia's multi-threading support.
 This makes the transition as smooth as one could hope for.

 ---
 ---